 The molecular formula for ethanol is C2H6O, which indicates that it contains two carbon atoms and one oxygen atom.
 The hydroxyl group (-OH) at the end of the two-carbon chain is denoted by the structural formula for ethanol, C2H5OH.

 Properties of Ethanol

-- Ethanol is always a liquid at normal temperature, with a melting point of 156K and a boiling point of 351K.
+- Melting and Boiling Points: Ethanol has a melting point of 156K (-117°C) and a boiling point of 351K (78°C).

 Manufacture of Ethanol